metahris/pytest-verify/README.rst

 pytest-verify
 =============

-**pytest-verify** is a snapshot testing plugin for **pytest** that helps you verify that your test outputs remain consistent across runs.
+**pytest-verify** is a snapshot testing plugin for **pytest** that helps ensure your test outputs remain consistent across runs.

-It saves and compares snapshots of your test results and optionally provides a **visual diff viewer** for reviewing differences in a stylish terminal UI.
+It automatically saves and compares snapshots of your test results and optionally provides a **visual diff viewer** for reviewing differences directly in your terminal.

 ---